rayfin-ucsd/CSE151AGroupProject/README.md

 - We explored the shape and types of the data, unique values, missing entries. etc.
 - We also used heatmaps to visualize correlations between multiple variables.
-- Frequency tables was used to show the distribution of categorical data points.
+- Frequency tables were used to show the distribution of categorical data points.
 - Scatterplot was used to identify data points that deviate significantly from the majority.

 ### Data Preprocessing

 - Checked for null values and dropped duplicate entries.
-- Dropped columns: 'Source Line Number', 'Eletronic Category Description', 'Channel Type Description', 'Tax Category Description'.
+- Dropped columns: 'Source Line Number', 'Electronic Category Description', 'Channel Type Description', 'Tax Category Description'.
-- 'Record Date' feature discretized into an integer.
+- 'Record Date' feature is discretized into an integer.
 For example, the oldest entry is at day 0, and the latest entry is at day 7026.
 This will help us model the relationship between the date of collection and the revenue (target class).
 - Removed string features and kept encoded integers including the 'Fiscal Quarter Number'.
 - We used a line chart to investigate Net Collection Amounts by Fiscal Year.

 ### Method 1: Linear Regression

 - We used one-hot encoding on these categories: 'Electronic Category ID', 'Channel Type ID', 'Tax Category ID'.
-- Splitted the data into training and testing set with the ratio of 80:20.
+- Splitted the data into training and testing sets with the ratio of 80:20.
 - Plotted the prediction versus the true value on a scatterplot for each feature.
 - Analyzed the Mean Squared Error (MSE), and Mean Absolute Error (MAE) on the training and testing set.